seed-labs/seed-emulator/examples/C10-carla-seed/carla_seed.md

 ```python
 	WEBSOCKET_URI = f"ws://{args.w_ip}:{args.w_port}"
 ```
-- **Purpose**: Build the URI needed to connect to the WebSocket using command-line-provided IP and port.
+**Purpose**: Build the URI needed to connect to the WebSocket using command-line-provided IP and port.
 #### Get Vehicle Roles Function
 ```python
 	def get_vehicle_roles():
 ```
-**Purpose**: Fetch and display the roles and IDs of all vehicles present in the simulation, useful for targeting commands.
+**Purpose**: Fetch and display the roles and IDs of all vehicles present in the simulation, useful for targeting commands. <br />
 **Creating a CARLA Client**
 ```python
 	client = carla.Client(args.c_ip, args.c_port)
 ```
-**Purpose**: Initializes a connection to the CARLA server using the provided IP address and port number, setting up the client to interact with the simulation environment.
+**Purpose**: Initializes a connection to the CARLA server using the provided IP address and port number, setting up the client to interact with the simulation environment. <br />
 **Getting the World**
 ```python
 	world = client.get_world()
 ```
-**Purpose**: Retrieves the world from the CARLA server which contains all the dynamic elements, like vehicles and sensors, facilitating access to further simulation data.
+**Purpose**: Retrieves the world from the CARLA server which contains all the dynamic elements, like vehicles and sensors, facilitating access to further simulation data. <br />
 **Filtering Vehicle Actors:**
 ```python
 	vehicle_actors = world.get_actors().filter('vehicle.*')
 ```
-**Purpose**: Retrieves all actors from the simulation that match the vehicle pattern, ensuring the function focuses only on vehicle entities for role extraction.
+**Purpose**: Retrieves all actors from the simulation that match the vehicle pattern, ensuring the function focuses only on vehicle entities for role extraction. <br />
 **Iterating and Printing Vehicle Roles:**
 ```python
 	for vehicle in vehicle_actors: